telerik/winforms-docs/gridview/exporting-data/troubleshooting.md

 ## MS Excel does not open the file directly after exporting the data from RadGridView (it prompts to save the file instead)

 The ExportToExcelML class does not support opening the excel file directly.
-However, you can easily implement similar functionality through the __Process.Start__ method:#_[C#]_
+However, you can easily implement similar functionality through the __Process.Start__ method:

 {{source=..\SamplesCS\GridView\ExportingData\Troubleshooting.cs region=openTheFileAfterExport}}
 {{source=..\SamplesVB\GridView\ExportingData\Troubleshooting.vb region=openTheFileAfterExport}}